exilimz/speech-recognition/project-steps.md

  - **User Instructions**:
    1. Create a Vercel account if you don't have one
    2. Connect your GitHub repository to Vercel
-   3. Add your ElevenLabs API key as an environment variable in Vercel
+   3. Add your AssemblyAI API key as an environment variable in Vercel
    4. Deploy the application